Metrics and Ratios Explained

 This metric uses quarterly income statement data, combining net income and total revenue over the trailing four quarters.

 How to use it: Higher profit margins indicate better cost management and pricing power.
 Compare profit margins across time to see if a company is becoming more or less efficient.
-Also compare to industry peers to assess competitive positioning.
+Also compare to the sector median in the snapshot table to assess relative positioning.
 Improving margins suggest operational efficiency, while declining margins may indicate competitive pressure or rising costs.

 P/E Ratio (Price-to-Earnings Ratio)